Come On Over (Shania Twain song)

-"Come On Over" is a Grammy award winning song co-written and recorded by Canadian country music singer Shania Twain.
+"Come On Over" is a song co-written and performed by Canadian country music singer Shania Twain.
 It was the tenth single and title track from her third studio album Come On Over (1997).
 It was written by Twain and her then-husband, Robert John "Mutt" Lange.
 "Come On Over" was originally released to North American country radio stations in September 1999.
 The song went on to win a Grammy Award for Best Country Song in 2000.
 "Come On Over" was included in the setlists of the Come On Over Tour, Now Tour and in a medley for the Up!
 Tour; it was also performed at the CMAs on September 29, 1999.

 Composition

 The song is performed in the key of E major with a tempo of 76 beats per minute in common time.
 The key changes to F major for the second verse and second chorus, followed by F major for the remainder of the song.
 The chords alternate between perfect fourths (E–A, F–B♭, and F–B, respectively).
 Twain's vocals span from B3 to F5 in the song.